-- 1. A preliminary objection concerning: - a) the jurisdiction of the Chamber, - b) any issue which requires the termination of prosecution; - c) nullity of procedural acts made after the indictment is filed shall be raised in the initial hearing, failing which it shall be inadmissible.
+- 1. A preliminary objection concerning: - a) the jurisdiction of the Chamber, - b) any issue which requires the termination of prosecution; - c) nullity of procedural acts made after the indictment is filed shall be raised no later than 30 (thirty) days after the Closing Order becomes final, failing which it shall be inadmissible.